 When do I have to sign up?

-You can join a Medicare drug plan from three months before you turn 65 to three months after the month you turn 65 (called your Initial Enrollment Period).
+You can join a Medicare drug plan three months before you turn 65, the month you turn 65, and three months after you turn 65 (called your Initial Enrollment Period).
 Generally, if you are disabled, you can join three months before and three months after your 25th month of disability.
 The plan will notify you when your coverage begins.

-Please keep in mind that if you choose to enroll in a Medicare prescription drug plan after your enrollment period ends, you will have to pay a late enrollment penalty fee.
+Please keep in mind that if you choose to enroll in a Medicare prescription drug plan after your Initial Enrollment Period ends, you will have to pay a late enrollment penalty fee.
 If you have a Medicare plan without prescription drug coverage, you will need to decide whether or not you wish to enroll in a Medicare prescription drug plan.
-A penalty fee may apply if you decide to enroll in a Medicare prescription drug plan after the close of the open enrollment period.
+A penalty fee may apply if you decide to enroll in a Medicare prescription drug plan after the close of the initial enrollment period.